-American businesses today have to face a major debate when deciding on technology: VoIP vs. landline phone system for my business, and why? traditional landline phones and VoIP phone services.
-Even though landlines have been helping businesses for over a century, VoIP (Voice over Internet Protocol) is introducing new technology that’s helping businesses stay connected.
+American businesses today face a major debate when deciding on technology.
+Should I get VoIP vs. a traditional landline phone system for my business, and why?
+Even though landlines have been helping businesses for over a century, VoIP (Voice over Internet Protocol) is introducing new technology that helps businesses stay connected.
 In fact, experts are now saying that landlines will start to go extinct starting in 2020!

 So what’s the difference between a VoIP and landline phone system anyway?